When it comes

 Twinkie or bag of Doritos.
 Additives are necessary in some cases, especially

-for landscape artists who work with varying conditions when painting outdoors.
+for landscape artists who work with varying conditions when painting landscapes.

 They can open up whole new aspects of your paint if you are willing to